John May (youth worker): The Duke of Edinburgh’s International Award

+Cats Protection

 May's passion for charitable work also extends to animal welfare.
 He became Chief Executive of the UK’s leading feline welfare charity, Cats Protection, in 2022.
 This shift in sector leadership highlights May’s diverse interests and commitment to making a positive impact in various sectors.
 As Chief Executive, May has led the charity’s strategic planning and governance, helping the organisation to enhance its services and advocacy efforts for the well-being of cats across the country.